TACC/benchpro/README.md

 This template file is used to gerenate a contextualized build script which will executed to compile the application.
 Variables are defined with `<<<[param]>>>` syntax and populated with the variables defined in the config file above.
 If a `<<<[param]>>>` in the build template in not successfully populated and `exit_on_missing=True` in settings.ini, an expection will be raised.
-You are able to make use of the `benchmark_repo` variable defined in `settings.ini` to store and use files locally.
+You are able to make use of the `local_repo` variable defined in `settings.ini` to store and use files locally.
 This file must be located in `templates/build`, with the naming scheme `[code]_[version].template`

 ### 3. Module template file (optional)